Detailed case studies of six organisations undertaking cultural change, with a checklist of issues to consider for effective culture transformation

 Adaptability.
 Does the organisation focus on learning from competitors and customers, and how open is it to change.

 The Denison index includes a mix of organisational and psychological constructs, which are measured through a diagnostic survey.
 It’s a common methodology used for measuring culture.

 Competing Values Framework and Organizational Culture Assessment Instrument

-Another framework commonly used by HR professionals is the Competing Values Framework (CVF), devised in the 1980s which was distilled through research down to 16 measures that describe business concepts such as training and development, planning and goal setting, evaluation and external entities, and readiness.
+Another framework commonly used by people professionals is the Competing Values Framework (CVF).
+It was devised in the 1980s and distilled through research down to 16 measures that describe business concepts such as training and development, planning and goal setting, evaluation and external entities, and readiness.
 The measures, termed the Organizational Culture Assessment Instrument (OCAI), were devised to help change the CVF, which originally focused on organisational effectiveness, into an organisational culture measurement framework.
 However, this measurement system includes other concepts, such as structure, leadership, practices and strategy, and ambiguity across the different measures means that defining a single dominant culture is difficult.